“I think I am allergic to you.” She said it nicely, not aggressive like she had just discovered a new fact.

-The young woman was wearing a backwards baseball cap with the letters ACK on the crown.
+The young woman was wearing a backward baseball cap with the letters ACK on the crown.
 The cap was one of those adjustable types and there was an open oval on her forehead where a thatch of curly reddish hair poked through as if she had a single red horn.
 “Don’t get upset.
 I think it’s just a chemical thing.”

 She had the Sunday Times Magazine open on her lap.
-She had folded it to the crossword page and had been filling it with blue pen.
+She had folded it to the crossword page and had been filling it with a blue pen.
 About half of the puzzle was filled in.

 “It’s awkward, though,” she added.
 “You spend a whole weekend with someone and then conclude you are allergic to them.”

-The man had a baseball hat on too but his was facing in the forward direction.
+The man had a baseball hat on too but he was facing in the forward direction.
 His hair was cropped tight on the sides of his head so it was easy to see he had a muscular neck rising out of his lime polo shirt.
 He wore khaki shorts and beat-up Sperry’s without socks.
 He had a tall to-go Starbucks held between his thighs and the movement of the ferry had caused some of the coffee inside to spill out onto his shorts.